Boundaries And Mental Health: How To Set Boundaries With Friends—And When To Do It

 At varying times in your life, you may need to learn how to set boundaries with a mix of different people, including your friends.
 Here are six common types of boundaries you might encounter with friends:

 • Material boundaries: Material boundaries relate to the tangible items you own, such as money and personal belongings.
-An example of a material boundary might be "I'm not able to let people borrow my car right now."
+An example of a material boundary might be, "I'm not able to let people borrow my car right now."

 • Physical boundaries: Physical boundaries relate to your personal space, physical touch, and physical needs.
-An example of a physical boundary might be "I have a peanut allergy, so please do not bring food with peanuts to the potluck" or "Can we opt for a handshake instead of a hug?"
+An example of a physical boundary might be, "I have a peanut allergy, so please do not bring food with peanuts to the potluck," or "Can we opt for a handshake instead of a hug?"

 • Emotional boundaries: Emotional boundaries relate to your emotional well-being.
-An example of an emotional boundary might be "Movies on this topic are tough for me to watch.
-Is there another you've been wanting to see?" or "I don't feel good when people use that nickname.
+An example of an emotional boundary might be, "Movies on this topic are tough for me to watch.
+Is there another you've been wanting to see?" or, "I don't feel good when people use that nickname.
 Please call me by my first name instead."

-This isn't necessarily an exhaustive list.
+The above isn't necessarily an exhaustive list.
 Some other types of boundaries could include workplace boundaries, spiritual and religious boundaries, and digital boundaries related to texting and phone calls.

-Talk to a counselor about setting boundaries
+Talk to a counselor about setting boundaries for your mental health

-The effectiveness of online therapy
+The effectiveness of online therapy for your mental health

 Takeaway